Uber Driver Accountants

 Need Help With Your Uber Tax Return?

-Contact Gondal Accountancy for Uber, Bolt and Ola driver Self Assessment, mileage records, vehicle expenses, UTR registration and HMRC tax return filing.
-Fixed fees, free initial consultation.
+Self Assessment, mileage records, vehicle expenses, UTR registration and HMRC filing for Uber and Uber Eats drivers.
+Fixed fees, free first conversation.

-Common questions about Uber and Bolt driver tax returns, UTR registration, mileage, expenses, payments on account, VAT and Making Tax Digital.
+Registration, UTR numbers, which figure to declare, mileage, expenses, payments on account, VAT and Making Tax Digital.

 Registering and your UTR

 Yes.
 If your gross self-employment income from Uber or other platform work exceeds £1,000 in a tax year, you must register for Self Assessment with HMRC.
 The deadline is 5 October following the end of the tax year in which you started.
-For example, if you started driving in the 2024/25 tax year (ending 5 April 2025), you must register by 5 October 2025.
-Missing this deadline can result in an automatic HMRC penalty.
+Missing it can result in an automatic HMRC penalty.

-A Unique Taxpayer Reference (UTR) is a 10-digit number HMRC issues when you register as self-employed.
+A Unique Taxpayer Reference is a 10-digit number HMRC issues when you register as self-employed.
 You need it to file a Self Assessment tax return.
-You can register online at GOV.UK — HMRC posts your UTR within 10 working days.
-If you drive for both Uber and Bolt, you only register once and report all platform income on a single return.
+You can register online at GOV.UK and HMRC posts your UTR within around 10 working days.
+If you drive for Uber and another platform, you register once and report all income on a single return.

-Since April 2022, HMRC requires all taxi and private hire drivers to complete a tax conditionality check when renewing their licence.
+Since April 2022, HMRC requires all taxi and private hire drivers to complete a tax conditionality check when renewing a licence.
 The check confirms you are correctly registered for tax and takes a few minutes online at GOV.UK.
-Licensing authorities will not process your licence renewal without a valid check reference.
+Licensing authorities will not process a renewal without a valid check reference.
 If you are not registered for Self Assessment but should be, contact us before your renewal date.

 Yes.
-Under HMRC digital platform reporting rules, Uber and other platforms are required to report driver earnings data to HMRC annually.
-This does not replace your own responsibility to register, keep records and file a correct Self Assessment return.
-Undeclared Uber income is increasingly easy for HMRC to identify.
+Under HMRC digital platform reporting rules, Uber and other platforms report driver earnings data to HMRC.
+This does not replace your own responsibility to register, keep records and file a correct return — but it does mean the figures you declare need to match what Uber has reported.
+Undeclared platform income is increasingly easy for HMRC to identify.

 Expenses, mileage and tax payments

-Allowable expenses may include: business mileage (45p per mile for the first 10,000 miles, 25p thereafter), or actual vehicle running costs (fuel, insurance, servicing, repairs, MOT, finance interest), mobile phone and data costs, platform commissions charged by Uber or Bolt, parking for business journeys, tolls, dash cams, phone holders and cleaning supplies.
+Allowable expenses may include business mileage at 45p per mile for the first 10,000 miles and 25p thereafter, or actual vehicle running costs such as fuel, insurance, servicing, repairs, MOT and finance interest.
+Also mobile phone and data, the Uber service fee, parking for business journeys, tolls, dash cams, phone holders, cleaning supplies and your private hire licence costs.
 You cannot claim the same vehicle costs twice using both the mileage rate and actual costs.

 Yes.
-Self-employed drivers can use HMRC approved mileage rates: 45p per mile for the first 10,000 business miles in a tax year, then 25p per mile.
+Self-employed drivers can use HMRC approved mileage rates: 45p per mile for the first 10,000 business miles in a tax year, then 25p.
 You must keep a mileage log showing dates, journey start and end points, purpose and miles driven.
-Once you choose the mileage rate for a vehicle you must continue using it for that vehicle — you cannot switch to actual costs mid-way.
+Once you choose the mileage rate for a vehicle you must keep using it for that vehicle — you cannot switch to actual costs part-way through.

-If your Self Assessment tax bill exceeds £1,000 in a year, HMRC requires advance payments towards the following year's bill — called payments on account.
-These are due in January and July and are each 50% of the prior year's bill.
-Many Uber drivers are caught off guard by these in their second year of self-employment.
-We factor payments on account into your tax planning from the start.
+If your Self Assessment tax bill exceeds £1,000 in a year, HMRC requires advance payments towards the following year's bill, called payments on account.
+These fall due in January and July and are each 50% of the prior year's bill.
+A lot of Uber drivers are caught out by this in their second year, because the January bill is effectively one and a half years of tax at once.
+We factor it into your planning from the start.

 VAT, Making Tax Digital and records

-You only need to register for VAT if your taxable turnover exceeds £90,000 in a rolling 12-month period.
-Most individual Uber and Bolt drivers do not reach this.
-However, Uber's VAT position is complex — Uber acts as the principal for VAT purposes on rides in the UK, which means the VAT on the fare is Uber's responsibility, not the driver's, in most cases.
-If you are approaching the threshold or unsure, contact us.
+Only if your taxable turnover exceeds £90,000 in a rolling 12-month period, and most individual Uber drivers do not reach this.
+Uber's VAT position is also different from a standard sole trader arrangement: Uber acts as the principal for VAT purposes on UK rides, so the VAT on the fare is Uber's responsibility rather than yours in most cases.
+If you are approaching the threshold, or you have other self-employed income alongside driving, it is worth checking your position properly.

-Keep: Uber weekly earnings statements, Bolt payment summaries, bank statements, a mileage log (date, start/end, purpose, miles), fuel receipts, vehicle insurance and service records, MOT certificates, private hire licence documents, phone bills and any HMRC letters.
+Keep your Uber weekly earnings statements, bank statements, a mileage log recording date, start and end point, purpose and miles, fuel receipts, vehicle insurance and service records, MOT certificates, private hire licence documents, phone bills and any HMRC letters.
 HMRC requires records to be kept for at least five years after the 31 January filing deadline.

-Making Tax Digital for Income Tax applies to sole traders with qualifying income (gross income, not profit) over £50,000 from April 2026; over £30,000 from April 2027; and over £20,000 from April 2028.
-Affected Uber and Bolt drivers will need to keep digital records and send quarterly income summaries to HMRC using compatible software.
+MTD for Income Tax applies to sole traders with qualifying income over £50,000 from April 2026, over £30,000 from April 2027 and over £20,000 from April 2028.
+The important detail is that the test uses gross income, not profit — so a full-time Uber driver can be caught by it on turnover that looks nothing like their take-home pay.
+Affected drivers must keep digital records and send quarterly updates using compatible software.

 Cookies on Gondal Accountancy